top of page

 Please see our curriculum outline below to find out about what we are learning this term.
 You will also find our class timetable and note that PE days are Monday mornings and Wednesday afternoons.

 Supported learning at home: daily reading, Maths tasks, via the Mathletics website.
-Times tables practice using tackling tables cards and online resources such as pinpoint times tablestimetables.co.uk and The Times Tables App (which helps build understanding).
+Times tables practice using tackling tables cards and online resources such as pinpoint times tablestimetables.co.uk and The Times Tables App (which helps build understanding) and Times Tables Rock Stars.

 If you have any questions about any aspect of school, please see me after school or contact the office to arrange an appointment.